-Maimouna smiles brightly and confesses, "I really like the inclusive WASH UP program because it taught me many things like the promise of a champion of hygiene, cleanliness, hygiene through the games and images, and other resources.
-Not to forget the videos of Raya, Elmo and Giza (Sesame Street characters).
-I love all three characters but my favorite is Giza who is in the same situation as me, however he has found his smile like me.
-Now I can help my friends to become cleaner and nicer."
+Maimouna smiles brightly and confesses, "I like the WASH-UP! program because it taught me many things, like being a champion of hygiene, cleanliness and hygiene through the games and images; not to forget the videos of Raya, Elmo and Giza (Sesame Street characters).
+I love all three characters, but Giza is my favourite.
+He is in the same situation as me; however, he has found his smile, like me.
+Now I can help my friends become cleaner and nicer."

-I love all three characters but my favorite is Giza who is in the same situation as me, however he has found his smile like me.
+"I love all three characters, but Giza is my favourite.
+He is in the same situation as me; however, he has found his smile, like me."

-The WASH UP project does not exclude any child.
+"The WASH-UP! project does not exclude any child.
 Not only have we learned to be accepting and helpful but also to be clean and neat.
-We now have a water point and a latrine, all with ramps, in the school compound that perfectly meet my needs.
-Handwashing devices with soap are also at the exit of the latrine.
-I expect this program to continue for the development of children like me.”
+We now have a water point and a restroom, all with ramps, in the school compound that perfectly meets my needs.
+Handwashing devices with soap are also at the exit of the restroom.
+I expect this program to continue the betterment of children like me.”

 The WASH-UP! project, in collaboration with Sesame Street, teaches children proper hygiene and sanitation practices through interactive games, songs and activities.
 The project teaches inclusiveness of persons in disability, debunking myths and stigmas attached to their conditions.
 The project also provides the necessary facilities to ensure accessibility for all.

 Today, Maimouna loves going to school.
 She has regained her confidence and is accepted by all in her school.
 The WASH-UP! project has restored her dignity and opened the hearts and minds of a coming generation.